What do you do for play?

 Okay you’re an adult I get that.
 It’s okay; in fact, it’s a terrific idea to add more play to your life.
+Play is for grown ups.
 This morning, I woke up early took my most appreciative dog for a walk, a few Frisbee throws and then a little weeding in my garden.
 That’s play for me.
 I felt alive and energetic and ready to start the day.
 None of those things may have any appeal to you and that’s okay.
 What you might want to do for play, just needs to feel like play for you and not for someone else.

 Play is for Grown Ups

 So why play?
 As a Life Coach, clients often come to me because they feel stuck or even trapped in a job or a relationship or a way of life that no longer fits who they are.
 Play is a great way to shift our consciousness, to allow us to think outside the box.
 Play gives us this wonderful opportunity to get outside of ourselves, to get out of the problem or issue we are dealing with and look at the world differently.
 (For more tips on getting unstuck check out Seven Tips on the Art of Getting Unstuck.)

 Take a break and let your unconscious work on the problem.
 For most people the thought of taking even ten minutes a day to be what they view as unproductive and play is met with resistance.
 You may be feeling that resistance even as you read this.
 The excuses are multiple.

 ▪ I don’t know what I want to do.

 ▪ That’s just like a waste of time.

 ▪ I can’t afford to not be productive, and